 Applications of CVT

 The Constant voltage transformer (CVT) comes with a wide range of applications especially where inbuilt and reliable line voltage alterations are of importance.
 The output is primarily square wave suitable for rectifier output as it comes with a decent circuit attribute.
 However, the disadvantage is the regulation and efficiency related to load and frequency.

 There is a host of applications that need CVT and these include equipment listed below:

 CVT stands apart from other voltage stabilizers, here is how

 Modern computers come with (Switch-mode power supplies) SMPS equipped to meet brief power interruptions, though it cannot be called a foolproof solution.
 Even a minor power blackout of as low as milliseconds can cause data loss in the computer.
 Only a reliable voltage stabilizer provides good stabilization of voltage between 160 to 290 volts.
 It is applicable to CVT as well.
 However, the major disadvantage of voltage stabilizers and SMPS is that it does not stand against unexpected power spikes, power interruptions for a brief period, and dangerous transients.
 At times such situations can lead to the risk of SMPS being burnt.
 This could lead to the expensive microprocessor ICs getting damaged.
 CVT is effective in guarding the output from all types of power issues promising a clean and uninterrupted constant output.
 It is also designed to fill power gaps of 1-5ms.
 The output of CVT is pure sine wave under all conditions.

 How to get superior output voltage using CVT?

-The features stated above indicate that CVT is unique and superior to other type of voltage stabilizers and SMPSs.
-The CVT allows consistent power output saving the appliances during power surge.
+The features stated above indicate that CVT is unique and superior to other types of voltage stabilizers and SMPSs.
+The CVT allows consistent power output saving the appliances during power surges.